busecarik/busecarik.github.io/_pages/about.md

 Recent News
 ======
 ---
+**[Mar.
+24]** Presented our work at VTCAR Biennial Spring Conference: Promoting Well-being for Autistic People Across the Lifespan! 🎉

 **[Jan.
-16]** Paper accepted by CHI 2025. – [Reimagining Support: Exploring Autistic Individuals’ Visions for AI in Coping with Negative Self-Talk]() 💡
+16]** Paper accepted by CHI 2025. – [Reimagining Support: Exploring Autistic Individuals’ Visions for AI in Coping with Negative Self-Talk](https://arxiv.org/abs/2503.17504) 💡

 **[Oct.
 14]** Won the **VTCAR Student Award** to fund my research on *“Designing neuro-affirming human-AI interactions for coping with negative self talk for autistic adults”*! 🎉

-**[Oct.
-3]** Paper accepted by GROUP 2025. - [Exploring Large Language Models Through a Neurodivergent Lens: Use, Challenges, Community-Driven Workarounds, and Concerns](https://doi.org/10.48550/arXiv.2410.03032) 💡